The Performance Management Process: Your Ultimate Guide

 Give employees a chance to discuss development within their role

 Provide a healthy workplace where open discourse is encouraged

 Give employers a chance to restructure roles and responsibilities

 Gives employers insight into each employee

 Create a positive workspace

 A performance management process should be used regularly and consistently.
 Instead of sticking to yearly reviews, a performance management process can be employed monthly or quarterly.
 It offers employees a chance to hear micro-feedback and appreciation throughout the year.
 To create this process, you can do the following:

 1. Clearly define expectations

 Every role should have a clear job description that establishes the responsibilities clearly.
 This can include a management chain of command.
 Each employee should be given this description to refer to.
 It gives them a clear outline of their expectations.
-This can be used as the base in each individual performance management meeting.
+This can be used as the base for each individual performance management meeting.

 2. Provide managers with training